Cocktails & Campfire in the City

 Our evening campfire at the heart of the garden is one of our most popular features – that and the limitless supply of free marshmallows to toast!

-Our garden is created and maintained by local volunteers, within the volunteer-run Brunel Museum.
-When you visit us you are helping support the local community and environment.
+We work with local volunteers to maintain the garden and keep it productive.
+When you visit us, you’re helping support the local Rotherhithe community and environment.
 This commitment to local business and the environment is the reason why we also stock Bermondsey’s Hiver Honey Beer, which helps protect the local bee population.

 ‘A London institution’ – Independent on Sunday